roastedbeans/celldata-andoid-v2/README.md

 1. Launch the app on an Android device.
 2. Grant the necessary permissions.
 3. Navigate to the "Cell Info" tab to monitor real-time cell tower information.
 4. Navigate to "Cell Logger" tab to monitor cell tower information in table format.
-(Pending feature)
 5. [Cell Logger] Use "DELETE OLD DATA" to reset all the cell tower information.
-(Pending feature)
 6. [Cell Logger] Use the "Export Data" feature to save collected information for further analysis.
-(Pending feature)

 ## Contributing
 1. Fork the repository.